Cubs vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have played as the underdog in seven of their past 10 games and have gone 3-4 in those contests.
+- In eight games as the underdog over the last 10 matchups, the Cubs have a record of 3-5.

-- In their previous 10 games with a total, the Cubs and their opponents have combined to exceed the over/under on three occasions.
+- In their last 10 games with an over/under, the Cubs and their opponents have combined to eclipse the total two times.

-- The Cubs have put together a 4-4-0 record against the runline over their previous 10 contests (oddsmakers set runlines in eight of those contests).
+- The Cubs' ATS record is 4-3-0 over their previous 10 matchups (seven of those matchups had spread set by bookmakers).

 Cubs Betting Records & Stats